People at work are thirsting for context, yearning to know that what they do contributes to a larger whole.

 Introducing the SAFe Portfolio Canvas

 The SAFe portfolio canvas (Figure 2) is based on the Business Model Canvas (see this topic in the Enterprise article) developed by Alexander Osterwalder .
-The portfolio canvas defines the value streams that are included in a SAFe portfolio, the value propositions and the solutions they deliver, the customers they serve, the budgets allocated to each value stream, and other key activities and events required to achieve the portfolio vision.
+The portfolio canvas defines the Development Value Streams that are included in a SAFe portfolio, the value propositions and the Solutions they deliver, the customers they serve, the budgets allocated to each value stream, and other key activities and events required to achieve the portfolio vision.

 Each section of the portfolio canvas and its blocks are described next